Here is the home screen of BIT

 Presenting the test results.

-There several formats for displaying the inclination
+There are several formats for displaying the inclination

 Side View - Blackline presenting the tested drill, and Red dots presenting the test points, with the green triangle representing the maximum allowed inclination.